La Union: 19th century

 On 2 February 1818, the Real Cédula divided Ilocos Province into Ilocos Norte and Ilocos Sur after the Basi Revolt in 1807.
 The towns of Balaoan, Bangar, and Namacpacan (Luna) were incorporated into the province of Ilocos Sur on 10 February 1819.

-In 1820, Don Agustin de Valencia, the gobernadorcillo of Bangar, and Don Agustin Decdec, an Igorot chieftain from Kayan, together with other Igorot leaders from Bacong and Cagubatan in Tagudin, formalized an Ilocano-Igorot bodong (peace pact).
-This agreement, facilitated by the Capitanes Pasados, reinstated highland-lowland trade, which had been disrupted three years earlier due to the killing of an Igorot in Tagudin and the subsequent retaliatory killing of an Ilocano from Bangar.
+In 1820, Don Agustin de Valencia, a gobernadorcillo, Don Agustin Decdec, and an Igorot chieftain from Kayan, together with other Igorot leaders from Bacong and Cagubatan (present-day Mt.
+Province) formalized an Ilocano-Igorot bodong (peace pact) between the Ilocano lowlanders of Bangar and Tagudin.
+This agreement, facilitated by the Capitanes Pasados, reinstated highland-lowland trade, which had been disrupted three years earlier due to the killing of an Igorot and the subsequent retaliatory killing of an Ilocano from Bangar.

 By 1826, the Spanish established the Commandancia del Pais de Ygorrotes y Partido del Norte de Pangasinan to combat tobacco smuggling.
 Lieutenant Colonel Guillermo Galvey led campaigns into the Cordilleras, using towns like Agoo, Bauang, Bacnotan, and San Juan as military bases.